Bay of Pigs Invasion: Briefing of Kennedy

-Despite the focus on Cuba in the elections and deteriorating relations between Cuba and the U.S.—exacerbated when Castro accused most of the U.S. State Department personnel in Havana of being spies and subsequently ordering them to leave the country, to which Eisenhower responded by withdrawing recognition of Castro's government—Kennedy hesitated to commit to the CIA's plans.
+As Eisenhower's tenure in office expired, John F. Kennedy replaced him as the president of the United States.
+Having come to power and being adequately informed about the plans to invade Cuba, President Kennedy did not take any action until mid-March 1961.
+Kennedy hesitated to commit to the CIA's plans.
 Under Dulles and Bissell's insistence of the increasingly urgent need to do something with the troops being trained in Guatemala, Kennedy eventually agreed, although to avoid the appearance of American involvement, he requested the operation be moved from the city of Trinidad, Cuba to a less conspicuous location.
 Thus, the final plan was for an invasion at the Bay of Pigs.